A-J-V/StellarSkirmish/README.md

 # Stellar Skirmish

 ## Description
-A barebones top-down space shooter made for practice to learn the basics of Bevy Engine and Rust coding.
+A barebones top-down space shooter.

+This is the 1st project in a series of tiny games made for practice to learn the basics of Bevy Engine and Rust coding.

 Credit for all assets goes to kenney.nl.